Terms & Conditions for adult courses

 - Tuition & use of class materials

 - Social programme – transport and entrance fees for 1 – 4 afternoon activities (depending on the course chosen & time of year).
 Afternoon activities/excursions are included for courses of 1-3 weeks.
 Subsequent weeks do not include excursions.
-This does not apply to the young adult course which includes two afternoon excursions every week.

 - Single room accommodation